 - A Public Transport Museum is run by the public transit company in one of their depots.

 - The Mucha Museum is worth it if you like the art of Alphonse Mucha, but is probably a bit expensive for its size if you aren’t an art fan.

 - The Anton Dvorak museum might be more your speed if you are into classic music.
 This is part of the National Museum complex of buildings.
-The main building is on Wenceslas Square and is under renovation for several years (as of June 2016).
+The main building is on Wenceslas Square.

 Day Trips from Prague